digipolisantwerp/auth_aspnetcore_deprecated/README.md

 # Auth Toolbox

-The Auth toolbox handles both Authentication and Authorization that can be used in ASP.NET Core Web API Projects and Web MVC Projects.
+The Auth toolbox handles both Authentication and Authorization that can be used in ASP.NET Core Web API and Web MVC Projects.

 The Auth toolbox supports two types of authentication flows.
 The first is a "jwt in header" based authentication called **JwtHeaderAuth** and can be used for authentication and authorization in Web API projects.